k-med/UtterOn/content/languages/czech/groups/the-quantifier.md

 group_id: quantifier
 group_title: The Quantifier
 description: |
-  The logic layer; Reason!
+  Express time, quantity, and size: more, enough, big, small, and numbers.
   What time is it?
 At what time?
 Now, please.
-Later, Today, Tomorrow, It is big, small, I want more, That’s enough, It’s not enough, There are three.
+Later, Today, Tomorrow, It is big, small, I want more, That's enough, It's not enough, There are three.
 level: A1
 sentences:
   - id: cz_q001